GreenKookie56/Sholium-Increased-Operator/README.md

 - arts that I drew (Some were made just to be funny, some were just me having nothing to do and deciding to waste 2 hours on a 69x91)
 - towers in btd6 old versions that absolutely peaked/sucked during the period
 - plagues that demonstrate their playstyle in the plague inc game
+- seal jokers that reduce hand size by 1 and have the effect of the original seals

 # I prefer vanilla balance but i still want to see bloons content...
 Check out [Bloonalatro](https://github.com/Amphiapple/Bloonlatro) for vanilla+ playstyle